nspcc-dev/neofs-node/config/testnet/README.md

 Storage Node owner should deposit GAS to NeoFS smart contract.
 It generates a bit of side chain GAS in node's wallet.
 Side chain GAS used to send bootstrap tx.

-First obtain GAS in N3 testnet RC3 chain.
+First obtain GAS in N3 Testnet chain.
 You can do that with [faucet](https://neowish.ngd.network) service.

-Then make a deposit by transferring GAS to NeoFS contract in N3 testnet RC3.
+Then make a deposit by transferring GAS to NeoFS contract in N3 Testnet.
 You can provide scripthash in the `data` argument of transfer tx to make a deposit to specified account.
 Otherwise, deposit is made to tx sender.

-NeoFS contract scripthash in NEO testnet RC3 is `088c76a08c7b4546582fe95df1ba58f61f165645`, so the address is `NSEawP75SPnnH9sRtk18xJbjYGHu2q5m1W`
+NeoFS contract scripthash in NEO Testnet is `51cf687eb6625eb1a2b98b0fb4e9d52bdf95f3a6`, so the address is `Nb8jADHaYuH2e46koNEfTSrKj7iEPEEY7p`

 See a deposit example with `neo-go`.

 ```
 neo-go wallet nep17 transfer -w wallet.json -r https://rpc1.n3.nspcc.ru:20331 \
 --from NXxRAFPqPstaPByndKMHuC8iGcaHgtRY3m \
---to NSEawP75SPnnH9sRtk18xJbjYGHu2q5m1W \
+--to Nb8jADHaYuH2e46koNEfTSrKj7iEPEEY7p \
 --token GAS \
 --amount 1
 ```